 How RHB Equity Home Financing-i works?

-In straightforward language, Equity Home Financing-i by RHB Islamic is an Islamic version of lease to own home financing means based on the Diminishing Partnership (Musharakah Mutanaqisah) and Leasing (Ijarah) contracts.
+In straightforward language, Equity Home Financing-i by RHB Islamic is an Islamic version of lease to own home financing means based on the Shariah concept of Diminishing Partnership and Leasing contracts.

 Based on the 90:10 ratio, the Islamic bank has the majority shares of the property.
-As you pay your monthly rental (principal plus profit), you are gradually purchasing RHB Islamic's share of the property until the end of your tenure, which you’ll own 100% ownership of your home.
+As you pay your monthly rental, you are gradually purchasing RHB Islamic's share of the property until the end of your tenure, which you’ll own 100% ownership of your home.

 Can I make additional payment to shorten home loan tenure?

 As this a full flexi Islamic home loan, you can make excess payments on top of your regular monthly installments to reduce your profit charges and principal outstanding.
 Doing so will help reduce the remaining balance of your home loan quickly as the profit is calculated on daily rest.